 A job is the main business object within the HelpMaster that is used for ticketing, tracking and working with.

-Depending on the configuration, a job can become an Incident, a Problem, a Task, or anything else that you need to log, track and manage.
+Depending on the configuration and the terminology the business uses, a job can become an Incident, a Problem, a Task, or anything else that you need to log, track and manage.

 Each job has the ability to link to different entities such as clients, assets, knowledge base articles and even other jobs.

 Think of a job as the thing that you create/log when you take a new service/helpdesk call.
 The way that is is classified, logged and assigned will determine how it is processed and eventually resolved.
 Common jobs are logged via Job Templates.
 Once a job is logged, Workflow can be utilized to ensure that a well-defined process is used to see the job through to completion.

 Use the Classification viewer to classify jobs.
 This gives the job a specific classification which is useful to identify its nature.
 This code is also used heavily in searching, reporting and automation.

 Prioritizing jobs is achieved by selected the appropriate priority code in the priority drop-down box.
 Priority codes are administered via the System Codes Administration screen.
 Priority codes can also be automatically set via automation via the Priority Manager, or built-in to job templates.